-There was one new academy and one new admission body that commenced in this reporting year and two admission bodies that ceased in the previous reporting year.
+There was one new free school and one new admission body that commenced in this reporting year (one backdated to 2017) and no cessations.
 The table gives a breakdown of the type of employer within the Fund and whether the employer is active (employs contributing active members) or ceased (no active members but with some outstanding pension liability).

 Active Ceased Total

 Scheduled body 49 0 49

-Admitted body 15 34 49
+Admitted body 20 34 54

-Total 64 34 98
+Total 69 34 103